Last updated: 21st November 2020

 Shinjuku

-Our highlight of Tokyo was visiting Shinjuku at night to see the fantastic futuristic Blade Runner-esque skyline of neon, it didn’t disappoint at all, everything I wanted it to be and more.
+Our highlight of Tokyo was visiting Shinjuku at night to see the fantastic futuristic Blade Runner-esque skyline of neon, it didn’t disappoint at all, everything we wanted it to be and more.

-We decided to find the street where the Channel 4 tv ident was filmed, so the night before we did some research online, YouTubing frame by frame, Google Earthing and analysing Instagram pics, we soon found the exact spot to head to.
+We decided to find the street where the Channel 4 tv ident was filmed, so the night before we did some YouTubing frame by frame, Google Earthing and analysing Instagram pics, we soon found the exact spot to head to.
 It’s Kabukichō, the main street of Tokyos red light district, we read some scare stories on TripAdvisor, but we felt it was safe for us.
-I was in my element taking tons of photos as the tall neon signs were so vivid against the black sky and everything was enhanced because it was raining, so there were amazing saturated colour reflections.
+Garth was in his element taking hundreds of photos of the tall neon signs.
+They look so vivid against the black sky and everything was enhanced because it was raining, so there were some amazing colour reflections.
 The noise was something else too, a loud confused crazy mix of electro pop, video game machines and teenage girls giggling.

 Tokyo’s Temples & Shrines